Broken object level authorization

 The lack of validation leads to unauthorized access, making this a classic BOLA vulnerability.

-The code snippet below is vulnerable to broken object level authorization (BOLA) because it directly uses the userId
+This Java code is vulnerable to broken object level authorization because it directly uses the id

 What is the impact of broken object level authorization?